shredding/ShopwareCLI/README.md

 However, there are a few thing that are uniqure to ShopwareCLI, like you have to register your command to config.yml.

-You might as well need information about the shop, such as it's web url or path and you will want to access the shopware core functionality.
+You might as well need information about the shop, such as it's web url or path and you will want to write unit tests for your commands.

 The basic way to do this is to implement the `EnvironmentAwareInterface` in your commands.
 It will inject everything you need, as you can see in the Interface footprint.

 However, normally you just want to extend `ShopwareCommand` when writing a new command.
-It's pushed at the end of symfony's command chain and does the implementation for you and gives you some nice shortcuts.
+It's pushed at the end of symfony's command's inheritance chain and does the implementation for you and gives you some nice shortcuts.

 Here are some examples: